jmaxsfu/pub607-23/Files.md

 Ironically, the Desktop Publishing tradition, embodied today in InDesign, runs completely counter to this idea... in InDesign, format *is* structure, not the other way around.

-## Markup and markdown

-In the early 2000s, when blogging was in its early heyday, various people tried to build systems that allowed bloggers to *simply write*, without having to worry about HTML markup -- back in those days, most websites were built by hand-coding HTML.

-There were a number of similar approaches, but one that seems to have won out is **markdown**, developed by John Gruber and Aaron Swartz.
-Markdown was designed as a super lightweight form of markup, where minimal markup cues are embedded as punctuation.
-Markdown, while visually minimal, is explicit and complete enough to be *unambiguously* transformed into HTML by a simple software routine.
-That means that markdown is an alternative form of markup that *does that same work* as HTML.

-Markdown caught on, and became embedded in lots of different web publishing systems.
-A host of software tools were developed to support it, and to allow writing, editing, previewing, converting, and so on.